 Eth2 staking rewards explained

-Following the release of the Eth2 deposit contract earlier this month, Ethereum 2.0 staking has at long last transitioned from an exciting prospect to a real-life investment opportunity.
+Following the release of the Eth2 deposit contract earlier this month, Ethereum 2.0 staking has at long last transitioned from an exciting prospect to a real-life opportunity.
 The blockchain network’s move to Proof of Stake (PoS) consensus opens the doors for more people than ever to receive rewards for participating in Ethereum.
 But how much can you really expect in staking rewards if you stake your ETH?

 What exactly is staking and how to generate Eth2 staking rewards